dhire/cleaningdata_courseproject/README.md

 a dataframe with of means for all columns labeled as either a mean or standard deviation.
 The summarization is for subject and activity.

-Invoking the tidy() function also outputs two CSV files.
+Invoking the tidy() function also outputs two TXT files.
 See CodeBook.md and comments in the run_analysis.R file for detail.